Michael Jackson’s Birth Home

 When to visit: Anytime during daylight hours

-Time needed to enjoy: 5-10 minutes
+Time needed: 5-10 minutes

 From the outside, it looks like no more than four people could live comfortably in such a cozy space, but somehow Katherine and Joe Jackson raised nine kids here!

 Quiz: How many of the Jackson kids can you name?
 I’m proud to say I can recall all nine.
 There are six boys – Michael, Jermaine, Tito, Randy, Marlon, and Jackie.
 And three girls – Janet, LaToya, and the forgotten one, Rebbie.
+Centipede!

 Gary is not the safest city in the world.
-In fact, let’s be honest – it’s one of the most dangerous cities in America.
+In fact, let’s be honest – it’s among the more dangerous cities in America.
 This part of Gary is still working class.
 Numerous abandoned buildings can be seen on neighboring streets, so you definitely don’t want to go wandering around aimlessly.